-This productivity tool shows you how well you are using your Gmail account with regards to how long it takes you to respond to an email.
-Plus you can keep track of how well your team is doing.
+Email Analytics shows you how well you are using your Gmail account with regards to how long it takes you to respond to an email.
+Plus, you can keep track of how well your team is doing.

-This productivity is great for those freelancers who have a large amount of customer service enquiries.
-Or freelancers who have an ecommerce business and have a team to do the customer services roles.
+Or freelancers who have an e-commerce business and have a team to do the customer services roles.

 Trello must be one of the productivity tools that I have used since when I started freelancing.
-Trello is a project management and collaboration tool that has helped me to organise big and small projects for clients.
+This tool is a project management and collaboration tool helping me to organize big and small projects for clients.

-Clients benefit from this productivity tool too because they can be granted access to your Trello board and they can see how far along the project is getting on.
+Clients benefit from this productivity tool too because they can be granted access to your board.
+Seeing how far along the project is getting on.

-When you use this productivity tool you get reports of time spent on a project and it has an inbuilt invoicing feature.
-This gives the clients that extra bit of confidence that they are paying you for the actual hours you have worked.
+When you use this tool you get reports of time spent on a project.
+Furthermore, Toggl has an inbuilt invoicing feature.
+Giving clients that extra bit of confidence that they are paying you for the actual hours you’ve worked.

 Evernote is a note taking app.
-This is a great productivity tool for freelancers as you can take notes on your device and share them with your team instantly.
+A great productivity tool for freelancers as you can take notes on your device and share them with your team instantly.

 As freelancers (especially when starting out) we are continually sending out new proposals.
 Proposify takes out the headache of creating new proposals.